karamdo/Quiz-me/README.md

 React game built by vite and tailwind focused on useReducer [the LINK](https://karamdo.github.io/Quiz-me/)

-> NOTE: the website not scalable for phons yet
+> NOTE: the website not scalable for phones yet